-Scotty McCreery is back on 'American Idol.'
+Scotty McCreery is back on ‘American Idol.’
 This time, the tables are turned.

 McCreery, the Garner native who won "American Idol" in 2011, tweeted out a none-too-subtle hint Wednesday: "Have you enjoyed watching the new season of @AmericanIdol so far?
 I have!
 Tune in this Sunday and you just might see a familiar face (hint hint!)"

-Representatives for ABC did not respond to a request for confirmation of his appearance April 15 as mentor, nor did it appear in press materials for the episode.
+Representatives for ABC did not respond to a request for confirmation of his appearance April 15, nor did it appear in press materials for the episode.

-In a late-February interview with The News & Observer, McCreery said he had just recorded his appearance as a mentor, where he helps singers prep for their performances in front of judges Katy Perry, Lionel Richie and Luke Bryan.
+In a late-February interview with The News & Observer, McCreery said he had just recorded his appearance on the show.

 It's a cameo that's well-timed, coming on the heels of an impressive run on the charts.